Al00X/svg-packer/README.md

 - `Packed-SVG.svg` contains all the svgs you pointed to.
 - `Packed-SVG-types.d.ts` contains all the icon names for type safety (extracted from the icons filename).

-You are all set to use these files in way you like;
+You are all set to use these files the way you like to;
 The samples below are made for each framework to gives you a quick start!

 ## Samples 📔